ESP32 Timer Wake Up from Deep Sleep

 Enable Timer Wake Up

-Enabling the ESP32 to wake up after a predefined amount of time is very straightforward.
-In the Arduino IDE, you just have to specify the sleep time in microseconds in the following function:
+Enabling the ESP32 to wake up after a predefined time is very straightforward.
+In the Arduino IDE, you just need to specify the sleep time in microseconds in the following function:

 esp_sleep_enable_timer_wakeup(time_in_us)